CALCULATE YOUR SIP RETURNS

 Gratuity Eligibility in India

 As per the Payment of Gratuity Act, all organisations with at least 10 employees working on a single day in the preceding 12 months must pay gratuity.
-Employees may be paid gratuity even if they do not fall under the above-mentioned act.
-To receive the gratuity, the employee must:
+Under the existing framework:

 In case of the employee’s death, the gratuity is paid to the nominee.
 If the employee’s disablement is due to sickness or accident, the gratuity is paid to the employee.